 In response to students’ growing desire to engage in policy leadership, in Fall of 2017 the Clark-Fox Policy Institute launched a new program to help prepare them for policy practice.
 Now in partnership with the Social Policy Institute at Washington University, the Graduate Policy Scholars program offers students the opportunity to supplement their robust curriculum with experiences and training outside the classroom.

 Spanning an academic year, the program offers accepted graduate students a specialized learning opportunity to build capacity for policy practice.
-It is a rigorous and immersive experience that helps students understand the formation of social policy as a high-impact tool for positive social change.
-Students are offered a host of rich experiences, one-on-one mentoring and advising, and trainings.
+Students are offered a host of experiences, including mentoring, advising, and trainings.
 Participants can expect to develop skills in advocacy, analysis, and activism; build knowledge of government processes and how to effect change; and engage with policymakers, civic leaders and change agents.

 Graduate Policy Scholars represent a growing network of students and alumni committed to advancing social change and equity through policy.

 Policy Perspectives from Scholars

 Click here to learn how nine scholars plan to use what they’ve learned from the program to advance policy and equity.